custom-loader

 What is OneDrive?

-OneDrive is Microsoft’s personal cloud storage service that allows users to store, sync, and share files.
-It is closely integrated with other Microsoft 365 apps, providing users with a secure location for storing documents, photos, and videos.
-While OneDrive can be used for collaborative file sharing, it is primarily designed as an individual storage solution.
+OneDrive is Microsoft’s personal online cloud storage that lets users to store, sync, and share files.
+It works well with other Microsoft 365 apps, providing users with a secure location for storing documents, photos, and videos.
+While OneDrive can be used to share files with others, it’s mainly made for individual storage.

 Key Features of OneDrive: